ezra0619/ngx-grid/README.md

 The `/projects/klippa/ngx-grid/package.json` is used for publishing and using the library.
 Any dependencies that would be required at runtime should be specified here as `peerDependencies`.
 Angular will not allow normal `dependencies` here.

-How to use the library is documented in [projects/klippa/ngx-grid/README.md](projects/klippa/ngx-grid/README.md)

 ## Development server